asbjornenge/thinking-in-react/README.md

 Bumping jsdom introduces a breaking change (major release) since the new version no longer supports node 0.x.
 If you see build issues with `contextify` then make sure to upgrade to node 4+ and things should work.
+If you don't want to upgrade node feel free to install `thinking-in-react@2.0.0` :smile:

 ### v2.0.0